mgrzanka/Antivirus/README.md

 # Simple Antivirus

-This project was developed as part of my **first-year coursework** in Computer Science at Warsaw University of Technology.
+This project was developed as part of my **first-year coursework** at Warsaw University of Technology.
 It provides a basic antivirus solution that tracks and warns about suspicious files.
-While its functionality is limited, it demonstrates key programming concepts and serves as an introduction to real-time file monitoring and malware detection.

 ---